Cannabis is a plant which belongs to a group of three herbs with psychoactive properties: Cannabis sativa, Cannabis indica, and Cannabis ruderalis.

 Most cannabis addicts will have tried stopping/reducing cannabis use in vain.
 Some will still indulge in cannabis regardless of the obvious negative effects.

-A person is considered to have built up tolerance or dependence to cannabis if they need more quantities of cannabis to enjoy the same effect.
+A person is considered to have built up tolerance or dependence on cannabis if they need more quantities of cannabis to enjoy the same effect.

 When drugs like cannabis enter the brain, they override natural processes boosting specific functions far beyond or below normal levels.